 I will be exploring the psychological horror of Neon Genesis Evangelion and the trauma that is aptly exhibited in the series.
-It is an impressive show that doesn’t minimise the impact of being involved with such extreme scenarios; the damage to any ordinary life at school, the disconnect from friends and the trauma overriding any stable mindset.
+It is an impressive show that doesn’t minimise the impact of being involved with such extreme scenarios; the damage to any ordinary life at school, the disconnect from friends, and the trauma overriding any stable mindset.
 Shinji Ikari is a victim who shouldn’t need to adhere to any societal duty as a child – his welfare was sacrificed ruthlessly against his will.
-Against all the biblical apocalyptic grandeur and extensive mecha conflict, there’s a boy suffering as an individual amongst all of this.
+Against all the biblical apocalyptic grandeur and extensive mecha conflict, a boy is suffering as an individual amongst all of this.

 Shinji Ikari is the pilot selected for a biomecha to defend Tokyo-3 and his trusted mentor, Captain Misato Katsuragi, is assigned to manipulate him into accepting such a duty at the callous orders of Shinji’s aloof father.
 Starting as a casual and cool character, he soon declines mentally once events corrode him.
 As the protagonist, we witness his confusion, pain and fear as he merely strives to feel validation as common of teenagers.
 Having lost his mother at an early age, and those around him caring only to pressure him into the frontline of a war, Shinji is uniquely isolated as much as he is neglected – nobody cares for his mental health insofar as he’s their asset.
 Seeking his father’s validation with cooperating, and satisfying his peers who’re interested in their own safety foremost, Shinji accepts his role at much personal sacrifice to his sanity that’s hard to disconnect from all the violence to follow: accepting mental ruin to simply please those around him.

 The war ensuing isn’t simple with the ‘soldiers’ as objects – they are deeply affected and this is portrayed well in the agony between scenes: how they cope with the experiences that are no easy task.
-PTSD amongst combat veterans is a trope and typically superficially depicted, but Neon Genesis Evangelion explores the subject deeper – why people accept such a terrible fate, their coping mechanisms to manage it and the reason(s) they continue; anguish is illustrated for all to witness the horror befalling their mind through these experiences.
-The tragedy of Shinji is that no matter how well adjusted he is, the environment is set to use him as a tool that’s emotionally disregarded – he will be relentlessly damaged psychologically for an agenda that might be argued as pragmatically imperative for the least suffering to everybody.
+PTSD amongst combat veterans is a trope and typically superficially depicted, but Neon Genesis Evangelion explores the subject deeper – why people accept such a terrible fate, their coping mechanisms to manage it, and the reason(s) they continue; anguish is illustrated for all to witness the horror befalling their mind through these experiences.
+The tragedy of Shinji is that no matter how well-adjusted he is, the environment is set to use him as a tool that’s emotionally disregarded – he will be relentlessly damaged psychologically for an agenda that might be argued as pragmatically imperative for the least suffering to everybody.

-The boy is a face of war absolutely potent as the debased teenagers in the film ‘Come and See’ from Russia or the recession into a metaphorically progressive mental darkness as depicted in ‘Apocalypse Now’ – an innocent, casual teenager whose potential is lost in the thralls of conflict.
+The boy is a face of war, as potent as the debased teenagers in the film Come and See (1985) from Soviet Russia or the recession into metaphorically progressive mental darkness as depicted in Apocalypse Now (1979) – an innocent, casual teenager whose potential is lost in the thralls of conflict.
 His deconstruction as a normal boy, and destruction as a healthy personality, is a lucid case sample for disaster wrecking people at the most fundamental level.

-More Anime Reviews:
+More Anime Reviews

 Best Horror Anime Music – A Look at Anison